soedinglab/MMseqs2-App/headless/core/README.md

 `merged: true` adds one ranking across all of them (100 hits per database enter the pool regardless of how many you ask back).

+Metrics arrive from the parser **rounded**, and the artifact and summary carry the rounded value as a
+number: an E-value keeps 3 significant digits (`toExponential(2)`), a TM-score 3 decimals (`toFixed(3)`), IDF-score and RMSD 3 decimals.
+Under `lolalign` the parser also multiplies `eval` by 100 before rounding, so a LOL-score reads the way the page shows it and not the way an upstream LoL score would. `numericMetric` recovers the number; the precision that was dropped is gone for good.

 `getTable` takes `taxonFilter` (by taxon id *or* name, descendants included by default) and, for FoldDisco, `motifFilter` — which selects on the matched-query-residue pattern the parser calls `gaps`.
 Both are applied before sorting and paging, so `total` describes the filtered set.